devSchacht/essential-image-optimization/app/partials/book.md

 <aside class="note"><b>Note:</b> For more practical guidance on how to optimize images, I heavily recommend [Web Performance in Action](https://www.manning.com/books/web-performance-in-action) by Jeremy Wagner.
 [High Performance Images](http://shop.oreilly.com/product/0636920039730.do) is also filled with excellent, nuanced advice on this topic.</aside>

-## Trivia
+## <a id="trivia" href="#trivia">Trivia</a>

 * [JPEG XT](https://jpeg.org/jpegxt/) defines extensions to the 1992 JPEG specification.
 For extensions to have pixel-perfect rendering on-top of old JPEG, the specification had to clarify the old 1992 spec and [libjpeg-turbo](https://libjpeg-turbo.org/) was chosen as its reference implementation (baesd on popularity).
+* [ImageMagick](https://www.imagemagick.org/script/index.php) is often recommended for image optimization.
+This write-up considers it a fine tool, but its output generally requires more optimization and other tools can offer better output.
+We recommend trying [libvps](https://github.com/jcupitt/libvips) instead, however it is lower-level and requires more technical skill to use.
+ImageMagick has also histortically had [noted](https://imagetragick.com/#moreinfo) security vulnerabilities you may want to be aware of.
 * [PIK](https://github.com/google/pik) is a new image codec worth keeping an eye on.
 It's compatible with JPEG, has a more efficient color-space and utilizes similar benefits found in Guetzli.
 It decodes at 2/3 the speed of JPEG and offers 54% more file savings than libjpeg does.
 It is both faster to decode and compress than Guetzli-ified JPEGs.
 A [study](https://encode.ru/threads/2814-Psychovisual-analysis-on-modern-lossy-image-codecs) on psychovisual similarity of modern image codes showed PIK was less than half the size of alternatives.
 Unfortunately, it's still early days for the codec and encoding is unusably slow at this time (August, 2017).

 </body>
 </html>